-The number of activities funded by Swedish ODA each year in Tanzania is shown in Figure 3.3.
-39 There has since the late 1980s been considerable yearon-year variation in the number of activities it funds.
+The number of activities funded by Swedish ODA each year in Tanzania is shown in Figure 3.3.39 There has since the late 1980s been considerable year-on-year variation in the number of activities it funds.
 Between 1973 and 1988 no more than 26 activities were funded in any one year.
-In 1991, 221 activities were funded.40 This fell to 92 in 2004, but then jumped to 261 activities in just two years, in 2006.
-In 2014, Swedish ODA-funded 145 activities in Tanzania.
+In 1991, 221 activities were funded.40 This fell to 92 in

 39 The caveat stated regarding the number of activities funded by all donors in Tanzania in Chapter 2 needs to be repeated here.
 That is, it should be acknowledged that it is not necessarily the case that all these activities will have been delivered in Tanzania, although those funded outside of it are likely to be a very small proportion of the total.
-40 This increases in activities funded from the integral of the state of the state of the state of the state of the state.
+40 This increase in activities funded from 19 in 1988 to 221 in 1991 is worthy of further